 Does your maple syrup have gritty sediment at the bottom of the jars or does it look cloudy?
-This is the result of sugar sand (also called niter) and every sugarmaker has dealt with it in their syrup making career.
+This is the result of sugar sand (also called niter) and every sugarmaker has dealt with it in their syrup-making career.
 While it’s not very appetizing and can sometimes affect taste, sugar sand is not a sign of spoilage or bad syrup.
 This article will explain what it is and how to avoid it.

 Hydrometer and Pro Tips

-Of course, cloudy syrup is not a big deal for the home hobbyist but if you’re selling your syrup, it’s an absolute no-no. That’s why most large sugarmakers use a hydrometer – not only does it guarantee the proper sugar content but allows for exact grading and virtually eliminates sugar sand.
+Of course, cloudy syrup is not a big deal for the home hobbyist but if you’re selling syrup, it’s an absolute no-no. That’s why most large sugarmakers also use a hydrometer – not only does it guarantee the proper sugar content but allows for exact grading and eliminates sugar sand.
 Some maple syrup makers also let their syrup sit for awhile so the sugar sand sinks to the bottom.
 They then carefully pour off syrup from the top, reheat it, filter it, and bottle.
 The remaining bottom portion (with niter) is thrown out or also reheated, filtered, and bottled.
 This is somewhat wasteful and creates an additional step in the process.

 Start your season out right with our professional one-quart sugarmaking filters!
 Designed for the home sugarmaker in mind, this quick step makes all the difference in clear syrup.
 Shop for filter kits here.